solita/solita.github.com/_posts/2020-08-17-creating-your-ci-cd-pipeline-with-concourse.md

 So, now we have our input.
 Its type is *git*, which is one of the core types of Concourse, so you don't have to define explicitly its resource type in your definition.
-This syntax is quite easy to understand, it's an abstraction of some Git-branch in some repository.
+This syntax is quite easy to understand, it's an abstraction of some git-branch in some repository.
 This example snippet doesn't tell much about which branch and which repository we are using, though.

 You can use the exact path to your repository in the pipeline definition if you wish, but I have used